Tax incentives to reduce food waste introduced into Parliament

 "Demand for food support is currently outstripping supply.
 Research conducted by KPMG on the tax incentive introduced in this bill confirmed food insecurity in Australia is alarmingly high," it said.

-This was confirmed by the most recent Foodbank Hunger Report in 2023, which highlighted that over the 12 months to July last year, 3.7 million homes across the country experienced moderate to severe levels food insecurity.
+This was confirmed by the most recent Foodbank Hunger Report in 2023, which highlighted that over the 12 months to July last year, 3.7 million homes across the country experienced moderate to severe levels of food insecurity.

 "Of that waste, about 70 per cent is still edible, but is discarded rather than donated because it is cheaper to do so," the EM said.